-During this past quarter, New York City Department of Parks and Recreation (NYCDPR) continued to work on the construction Phase of the Luther Gulick Playground Reconstruction Project.
+During this past quarter, New York City Department of Parks and Recreation (NYCDPR) completed work on the construction Phase of the Luther Gulick Playground Reconstruction Project.
 NYCDPR and the contractor completed the installation of play equipment during the first quarter of 2020.
-This was the only LMDC funded activity on the project; therefore, the LMDC funded portion of the project is now complete.
-During the quarter the contractor continued to install asphalt pavers on pathways; poured concrete for handball court pavement; installed new mechanism on drinking basins; and began excavation to remove existing sidewalk and curb.
-The project is approximately 96% complete and continues to progress on schedule.
-No reimbursement requests were paid this past quarter, however, reimbursement requests for approximately \$900,000 are under review and should be paid in October at which time, LMDC staff will work with NYCDPR to close this activity.
+This was the only LMDC funded activity on the project.
+Reimbursement requests totaling \$900,000 were paid this period thereby expending the entire LMDC project budget.
+LMDC staff is working with NYCDPR to close this grant activity.